bbbbbr/gimp-rom-bin/README.md

 ```

 ## Known limitations & Issues:
-* Import: Currently set up as two separate registered types (2bpp/4bpp) for .bin files instead of a dialog to select the type on import.
+* Import: Requires selecting the correct image file format from the Open dialog instead of a pop-up during import.
 This is due to the Open dialog preview using the plugin to generate a thumbnail image, and therefore spawning multiple, unwanted import dialogs.

 * Palettes: Does not yet import palettes and defaults to internal standard palettes.
 Which can then be changed using the GIMP color map and Palette tools.